 Welcome to Discipline of ICT at the University of Tasmania!

 We are based on the Hobart and Launceston campuses but also teach in Burnie, Shanghai, and Hangzhou.
-CIS consists of approximately 25 staff and 1500 students.
+ICT consists of approximately 25 staff and 1500 students.
 Staff and students have access to the latest technology across our 10 computer labs.
 We are also home to HITLab AU on the Launceston campus, which specialises in virtual and augmented reality.

 The Discipline of ICT has undertaken a significant revision of its degree offerings and a new range of degrees will be offered from 2014.
 The two main degrees are the Bachelor of Information and Communication Technology and the Master of Information Technology and Systems.
 Our degrees aim to give students the opportunity to explore a broad range of aspects of Information and Communication Technology (ICT), and to graduate them with knowledge and skills in a variety of key areas of ICT for a lifelong career.
 The degrees offer units across the complete spectrum of ICT, ranging from non-technical areas such as the nature of information and organisational needs for ICT, through the hardware, software, network and creative technologies which are used to satisfy these needs, to the communication, design, development and management skills needed to create, implement and integrate ICT components.